firesharkstudios/butterfly-server/README.md

 );
 ```

-In this example, a client subscribing to *todo-page* will get a *todo* collection and a *tags* collection both filtered by user id.
+In this example, a client subscribing to *todo-page* will get a *todo* collection and a *tag* collection both filtered by user id.

-Because the new *todo* collection is the result of a join, the client will receive updates if changes to either of the underlying *todo* table or *user* table would change the collection results.
+Because the new *todo* collection is the result of a join, the client will receive updates if changes to either of the underlying *todo* table or *user* table would change the resultset.

 ## Getting Started